Skip to Main Content

 Journal

-• Add the journal by clicking on Add journal to search for an existing title.
-If the journal is not available in the list of results, add it by clicking on Create new journal (books are linked to publishers in the same way).
+• Add journal by searching for an existing journal title.
+If the journal is not available in the list of results, add it in Create new journal.
 Fill in volume and issue number if known.

 Access to fulltext, documents and links